dendronhq/dendron-site/vault/dendron.ref.web-ui.md

 ### Preview
 - [[Experimental 🧪|dendron.ref.status#experimental-🧪]]

 The Dendron Preview gives you a rich HTML preview for your notes.
+Currently it is missing the following features compared to the current [[preview|dendron.topic.preview]]:
+- mermaid diagrams
+- scroll sync

+If you discover any issues that are not listed above, please submit a bug repo [here](https://github.com/dendronhq/dendron/issues/new?assignees=&labels=&template=bug_report.md&title=) so we can add it to our roadmap!
 #### Methods

 ##### Show Preview V2